 Cyber Students Are Successful in Post-Secondary Endeavors

 Cyber high school students are not only accepted, but are recruited by top universities.
-The PA Virtual graduating class of 2018 were offered over $1.1 M in scholarship funds for post-secondary education.
+The PA Virtual graduating classes of 2018 and 2019 were offered nearly $2 Million in scholarship funds for post-secondary education.
 Many of these students go to universities all over the country, including Penn, Howard, Harvard, Texas A&M, Temple, University of the Arts and Florida State, just to name a few.
 Many alumni go on to be successful after college as well.
 PA Virtual’s graduates have gone on to careers in IT, journalism, medicine, psychology, education, finance and even own their own businesses.
 Many graduates will point to their cyber school experience as to why they are so successful post-graduation and why they chose their profession.
 Sigrid Gulbis, a PA Virtual alumni and current PA Virtual teacher said it best:

 Interested in learning more about cyber charter schools?
 Check out the The Ultimate Guide to Attending a Cyber Charter School In PA that will give you information on everything from teachers and curriculum to what happens after graduation.